usnistgov/OSCAL-Pages/src/content/about/projects/_index.md

 ### OSCAL

-The OSCAL repository is core repository in the OSCAL project.
+The OSCAL repository is the core repository in the OSCAL project.
 It contains:
-- The [Metaschema](#Metaschema) model module definitions that define OSCAL itself
+- The [Metaschema](#metaschema) modules that define the OSCAL models
 - Artifacts published with every release, including:
     - XML and JSON schemas for all models
     - XML transformation pipelines for XML/JSON conversion